fmso music director christopher zimmerman

 Christopher Zimmerman graduated from Yale with a B.A. in Music, and received his Master’s from the University of Michigan.
 He also studied with Seiji Ozawa and Gunther Schuller at Tanglewood, and at the Pierre Monteux School in Maine with Charles Bruck.
 Zimmerman served as an apprentice to Andrew Davis at the Toronto Symphony and in Prague, as assistant conductor to Vaclav Neumann and the Czech Philharmonic Orchestra.
-He is the conductor of the Fairfax Symphony Orchestra in Virginia, and the American Youth Philharmonic in Washington DC.
+He is the conductor of the Fairfax Symphony Orchestra in Virginia, and the former conductor of the American Youth Philharmonic in Washington DC.

 The Washington Post writes of the Zimmerman’s conducting of the Fairfax Symphony Orchestra:

 “(In Shostakovich’s Tenth Symphony) Zimmerman pushed the strings, especially in the quicksilver second movement, and they delivered beautifully.
 And he paid close attention not only to sarcasm and grotesquerie but also to soft passages -- this orchestra can handle quietude, but few conductors ask it to.” --May 2009